If you’re a skinny fat woman or man and want to change how you look, how you feel, & how healthy you are, this article may help.

 Inhale as the weight returns down.

 When squatting, exhaling on exertion is when you’re pushing yourself up to standing.
 Inhale as you return down to the squatted position.

 Always warm up & also do warm up sets

-Get your system flowing before lifting by riding a bike or an elliptical machine for 10 minutes.
+Get your system flowing before lifting by riding a bike or an elliptical machine, going jogging, or doing light calisthenics in place for 10 minutes or so.

 Start slowly but by the 6 minute mark or so increase your effort.

-Either move faster or add resistance via the machine for the last 4-5 minutes.
+Either move faster or add resistance (via the machine or hold 1 lb. dumbbells, etc.) for the last 4-5 minutes.

 The goal is to be warm & a little bit winded when you’re done and moving on to your lifting.